A great white shark weighing over 1,200 pounds that was tagged with a radio transponder had its latest ping location off of Florida on March 6, 2023.

 The 11-foot, 7-inch great white shark (Carcharodon carcharias), named Maple, that was tagged off of Nova Scotia in 2021, has been making her way around Florida’s coast.

-The great white shark (Carcharodon carcharias) population has been growing along the U.S. East Coast, according to a study by NOAA Fisheries.
+The great white shark population has been growing along the U.S. East Coast, according to a study by NOAA Fisheries.

 The study also found that great white sharks occur primarily between Massachusetts and New Jersey during the summer, off Florida during winter, and with a broad distribution along the U.S. East Coast during spring and fall.

-To stay up-to-date on Sydney’s latest locations, visit the Ocearch tracking map.
+To follow Maple’s latest location, visit the Ocearch tracking map.